 Mulberry has long been used in traditional medicines.
 Among its many uses, it has been given as a tonic for kidneys, fatigue, anemia and weakness.
-Clinical research has shown that Mulberry can provide multiple health benefits, including helping to promote healthy glucose levels; encouraging healthy cellular replication and membrane stability; promoting healthy cholesterol; and controlling the digestion of carbohydrates.
+Clinical research has shown that Mulberry might provide multiple health benefits, including encouraging healthy cellular replication and membrane stability; promoting healthy cholesterol; and controlling the digestion of carbohydrates.

 We carry the white Turkish variety of organic raw mulberry which is shaken from the tree and sun-dried to optimize natural sweetness.
 Our whole white Turkish mulberries are 100% organic, raw, gluten-free, vegan and contain no preservatives.